Groshie/DynesKillTracker/README.md

   <li>Delete the .xml-file that has a serial in it's name that matches: 5acdf51053649069b5a2f9a7</li>
   <li>Now you can follow the directions under "How to install" to re-add the plugin!</li>
 </ol>
-Note that removing the state-file will reset all variables too!
+(Note that removing the state-file will reset all variables too, so don't delete it if you want to just re-install!)

 <h2>Known bugs:</h2>
 <ul>
   <li>Killing crows in terrains don't give a kill message, it's hard to know if *you* should get the credit!</li>
+  <li>Same goes for killing certain brigands in the Ramtops.</li>
   <li>Killing things turned into frogs will add a frog entry.
 I like it, might keep it!</li>
 </ul>